 GT4 Manufacturer Ranking

-The GT4 category took on a global dimension in 2024 with the launch of a new international contest featuring eight leading manufacturers.
+The GT4 category took on a global dimension in 2024 with the launch of a new international contest that brought together championships across four continents.

-Aston Martin, Audi, BMW, Ford, McLaren, Mercedes-AMG, Porsche and Toyota contest the GT4 Manufacturer Ranking, scoring points via their customer racing teams in GT4 championships and series around the globe.
+2026 sees nine manufacturers - Aston Martin, Audi, BMW, Ford, McLaren, Mercedes-AMG, Porsche, Toyota and new addition, Ginetta, contest the GT4 Manufacturer Ranking, scoring points via their customer racing teams in GT4 championships and series around the globe.
 The concept is similar to GT World Challenge powered by AWS, which launched in 2019 to cater for GT3 manufacturers.

-2025 eligible series: GT4 European Series powered by RAFA Racing Club, ADAC GT4 Germany, British GT Championship, Championnat de France FFSA GT, Pirelli GT4 America, GT America powered by AWS, Monochrome GT4 Australia, Japan Cup and SRO GT Cup.
+2026 eligible series: GT4 European Series, ADAC GT4 Germany, British GT Championship, Championnat de France FFSA GT, Pirelli GT4 America, GT America powered by AWS, Monochrome GT4 Australia, Japan Cup, SRO GT Cup and GT4 Italy Series.

 HOW ARE GLOBAL POINTS SCORED?